dimention/html-boilerplate-pdf/README.md

 Delay in millis before rendering the PDF (give HTML and CSS a chance to load)

-#### options.preProcessMd
-Type: `Function`
-Default value: `function () { return through() }`

-A function that returns a [through stream](https://npmjs.org/package/through) that transforms the markdown before it is converted to HTML.

 #### options.preProcessHtml
 Type: `Function`
 Default value: `function () { return through() }`

-A function that returns a [through stream](https://npmjs.org/package/through) that transforms the HTML before it is converted to markdown.
+A function that returns a [through stream](https://npmjs.org/package/through) that transforms the HTML before it is converted to PDF.

 API
 ---

 ### from.path(path, opts) / from(path, opts)

-Create a readable stream from `path` and pipe to markdown-pdf. `path` can be a single path or array of paths.
+Create a readable stream from `path` and pipe to html-boilerplate-pdf. `path` can be a single path or array of paths.

 ### from.string(string)

-Create a readable stream from `string` and pipe to markdown-pdf. `string` can be a single string or array of strings.
+Create a readable stream from `string` and pipe to html-boilerplate-pdf. `string` can be a single string or array of strings.

 ### concat.from.paths(paths, opts)

-Create and concatinate readable streams from `paths` and pipe to markdown-pdf.
+Create and concatinate readable streams from `paths` and pipe to html-boilerplate-pdf.

 ### concat.from.strings(strings, opts)

-Create and concatinate readable streams from `strings` and pipe to markdown-pdf.
+Create and concatinate readable streams from `strings` and pipe to html-boilerplate-pdf.

 ### to.path(path, cb) / to(path, cb)

-Create a writeable stream to `path` and pipe output from markdown-pdf to it. `path` can be a single path, or array of output paths if you specified an array of inputs.
+Create a writeable stream to `path` and pipe output from html-boilerplate-pdf to it. `path` can be a single path, or array of output paths if you specified an array of inputs.
 The callback function `cb` will be invoked when data has finished being written.

 ### to.buffer(opts, cb)

-Create a [concat-stream](https://npmjs.org/package/concat-stream) and pipe output from markdown-pdf to it.
+Create a [concat-stream](https://npmjs.org/package/concat-stream) and pipe output from html-boilerplate-pdf to it.
 The callback function `cb` will be invoked when the buffer has been created.

 ### to.string(opts, cb)

-Create a [concat-stream](https://npmjs.org/package/concat-stream) and pipe output from markdown-pdf to it.
+Create a [concat-stream](https://npmjs.org/package/concat-stream) and pipe output from html-boilerplate-pdf to it.
 The callback function `cb` will be invoked when the string has been created.

 More examples
 ---